redhat-na-ssa/hobbyist-guide-to-rhoai/bootcamp/steps/07-enable-gpu-support.md

 With the daemonset deployed, NVIDIA GPUs have the `nvidia-device-plugin` and can be requested by a container using the `nvidia.com/gpu` resource type.
 The [NVIDIA device plugin](https://github.com/NVIDIA/k8s-device-plugin?tab=readme-ov-file#shared-access-to-gpus) has a number of options, like MIG Strategy, that can be configured for it.

 ### Label GPU Nodes

 - When the NVIDIA operator completes labeling the nodes, you can add a label to the GPU node Role as `gpu, worker` for readability (cosmetic).
-You may have to rerun this command for multilpe nodes.
+You may have to rerun this command for multiple nodes.

   - ```sh
         oc label node -l nvidia.com/gpu.machine node-role.kubernetes.io/gpu=''
         ```